Astig-1982/The-Quiz-Project/README.md

 # The Quiz Project

-The Quiz Project is a mini quiz game -- Smart Quiz -- designed for people who are looking for a quick and fun way to test their general knowledge in terms of science and history.
+The Quiz Project is a mini quiz game -- Master Quiz -- designed for people who are looking for a quick and fun way to test their general knowledge in terms of science and history.

 ## UX